jamesdschmidt/jamesdschmidt.github.io/_posts/2020-02-24-hello-world.md

 ---
 title: "Hello World!"
+classes: wide
 published: true
 ---

 **Hello World**, this is my first blog post for this new site.

-Hello world programs in the following programming languages in alphabetical order.
+Hello world programs in some interesting programming languages.

 ## Go
 ```golang